saitamandl/tribe-sync/docs/developer/users.md

 - User will be able to register and log in
 - User will be able to change password
+- User will be able to deactivate their account
-- User will be able to delete account
+- User will be able to permanently delete their account
 - User can create [group](./groups.md)(s)
-  - Admin User can create password for groups
-- User can create Multiple [Grocery](./groceries.md) lists as part of group or personal
+- User can create Multiple [Grocery](./grocery_lists)  lists for personal or as part of group
-  - User can create password for all or individual the Grocery lists in the personal
-  - User can create password for  all or individual Grocery lists in any groups
-- User can add [expenses](/expenditure.md) inside the group or personal
+- User can add [expenses](/expenditure.md) for personal or inside the group
   - User can create password for all or individual the expenses in the personal
   - User can create password for  all or individual expenses in any groups